JohannesBergerSiroky/JohnOS/README.md

 Log in as superuser.
 Insert a USB flash drive.
 Delete the partition(s) and the partition table.
 Formatting is not needed.
-Type ./buildimageonrealusb.sh and wait.
+Type
+`sudo ./buildimageonrealusb.sh`
-The USB flash drive should be ready to use by now.
+The USB flash drive should be ready to use in a few seconds.
 Note: the file system is FAT16 and this should not be changed.
 So far the OS only suppors FAT16.

 If booting does not work you could change some parameters in the grub.cfg-file at /boot/grub